-- Ensuring that new housing and business strengthen the role of centres and support the economic sustainability of centres - Ensuring new out of centre development creates a new coherent and positive character for the setting of centres Creating a more legible and more distinct pattern of settlements and a well-connected network of - high quality places, each with its own distinctive character. - Ensuring that development in existing rural settlements responds to the unique character and setting of each settlement.
+- Ensuring that new housing and business strengthen the role of centres and support the economic sustainability of centres. - Ensuring that out of centre development does not weaken the identity and positive character of existing centres. - Creating a more legible and more distinct pattern of settlements and a well-connected network of high quality places, each with its own distinctive character. - Ensuring that development in existing rural settlements responds to the unique character and setting of each settlement.